Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/bevel.rst

 The Bevel Modifier adds the ability to bevel the edges of the mesh it is applied to, allowing control of how and where the bevel is applied to the mesh.

-The Bevel Modifier is a non-destructive alternative to the :doc:`Bevel Operation </modeling/meshes/editing/subdividing/bevel>` in edit mode.
+The Bevel Modifier is a non-destructive alternative to the :doc:`Bevel Operation </modeling/meshes/editing/subdividing/bevel>` in Edit Mode.

 .. list-table::